Jaguar Mojado WELCOME TO THE PORTFOLIO OF CHRISTOPHER MONTERO!

 About the artist...

 I am a Costa Rican naturalist.
-My enthusiasm for nature began with a large focus on reptiles, especially snakes.
-In time it expanded to other organisms like plants, insects, birds, mammals, and all related to their ecology and natural history.
+My background is in biology, but my enthusiasm for nature began at an early age with a large focus on reptiles, especially snakes.
+In time, it expanded to other organisms like plants, insects, birds, mammals, and all related to their ecology and natural history.
 My travels in Latin America have shown me how spectacular tropical nature can be, but also how fragile.

 The unique tropical habitats are highly vulnerable to human interference and today, at the turn of the 21st century, they face a tremendous danger of destruction.
 I believe in the power of art and education in order to bring awareness about the importance of biological diversity and the urgent necessity of preserving the natural processes that support the web of life in our planet.

 For more than 15 years I have shared my passion about nature as a speaker, environmental educator, artist, writer and naturalist guide.
-In Costa Rica I had the privilege to work educating with different organizations, including some of the Organization for Tropical Studies field stations.
+In Costa Rica I had the privilege to work educating with different organizations, like the Fundacion Neotropica and the Organization for Tropical Studies.

-I currently live in Washington State, my adoptive bioregion, but I periodically travel back to the tropics as field instructor for the Sierra Institute in their course Tropical Rainforest Field Studies in Belize and Guatemala, as a local naturalist for the Biomimicry Guild in Costa Rica and more recently as a trip leader for National Geographic Student Expeditions in Ecuador and Australia.
+I currently live in Washington State, my adoptive bioregion, but I periodically travel back to the tropics teaching different courses, like Tropical Rainforest Field Studies of the Sierra Institute in Belize and Guatemala, trainings for Biomimicry 3.8 in Costa Rica and more recently as a Wildlife & Conservation leader for National Geographic Student Expeditions in Ecuador and the Galapagos, Australia and Brazil.